Obituaries for the week of June 21, 2017

 Mrs. Roley is survived by her husband, Jim Roley of Bratt, Fla.; two sons, John (Charlotte) Roley of Bratt and Kenneth (Sherry) Roley of Davisville, Fla.; two grandchildren, Tyler Roley and Savannah Roley; one brother, Dennis (Tammy) Nichols and two half-sisters, Lisa Lee of Flomaton, Ala. and Suzie Nichols of Century, Fla.

-Funeral services will be held Tuesday, June 20, 2017 at 2:30 p.m. from Johnson-Quimby Funeral Home Chapel with Rev. Ray Hudson officiating.
-Burial will follow in Godwin Cemetery.
+Funeral services were held Tuesday, June 20, 2017 at 2:30 p.m. from Johnson-Quimby Funeral Home Chapel with Rev. Ray Hudson officiating.
+Burial followed in Godwin Cemetery.

 Johnson-Quimby Funeral Home, Inc. in charge of all arrangements.